rust-lang/rfcs/text/0019-opt-in-builtin-traits.md

 The high-level idea is to add language features that simultaneously achieve three goals:

-1. move `Send` and `Share` out of the language entirely and into the standard library, providing mechanisms for end users to easily implement and use similar "marker" traits of their own devising;
+1. move `Send` and `Sync` out of the language entirely and into the standard library, providing mechanisms for end users to easily implement and use similar "marker" traits of their own devising;
 2. make "normal" Rust types sendable and sharable by default, without